 2.10.
 Data of Children

-The question of what data Google Analytics prohibits collecting has a clear answer: it prohibits the collection of any kind of information on individuals aged below 13.
+The question of what data Google Analytics prohibits collecting has a clear answer: it prohibits the collection of any information on individuals aged below 13.

 Final Words

-Therefore, regular users of Google Analytics must always try to keep ethical and responsible data collection practices at high priority, respecting the user’s privacy rights and adhering to relevant legal requirements in their respective regions.
+Therefore, regular users of Google Analytics must always try to prioritize ethical and responsible data collection practices, respecting the user’s privacy rights and adhering to relevant legal requirements in their respective regions.

 Q1.
 What are some Google Analytics terms?